-Don't: Request multiple 'visits' before closing
+Don't: Ask for lots of 'visits' before closing

 This happens "again and again," says Mike Lubin, associate broker for Brown Harris Stevens in New York: "A buyer wants a lot of access after they've committed to purchase.
 They want to bring in decorators, architects, family or even visit it themselves."